Gemofort/Swift-Lab3/README.md

 ### Main problems:
- - I used compositional layout which opened a new way of seeing thing in swift.
+ - I used compositional layout which opened a new way of seeing thing in swift for me.
  - Structure is similar to table view so it was easy placing items in that
- - The portrait mode is kinda ok, but others are scuffed
+ - The portrait mode is kinda ok for mine Instagram view, but others are scuffed